-Black Box Downloads
+Black Box EDR Downloads & Analysis

-Flat Rate Fee for Colorado's Front Range Customers
+Download Flat Rate Fee for Regional Customers

 Vehicles have evolved into very sophisticated machines which utilize numerous computerized systems to ensure the vehicle operates correctly.
 Modern vehicles are equipped with multiple computer systems which monitor and control various systems such as airbags and passenger restraint systems, traction and stability control systems, anti-lock brake systems, and engine control systems.
 Federal regulation CFR 49 part 563 mandates that every passenger car and truck manufactured after September 1, 2012 (with some limited exceptions), make pre-crash data accessible using commercially available equipment.
 However, for vehicles manufactured prior to September 1, 2012, only select manufactures have elected to make pre-crash data available for download.
 Please reach out to Veritech for information on supported vehicles with model years prior to 2012, to see if they have data recording capabilities.

-What is a Black Box?
+What is a Vehicle Black Box?

 -